Eddie Rosario Preview, Player Props: Braves vs. Dodgers

-On Friday, Eddie Rosario (hitting .382 in his past 10 games) and the Atlanta Braves play the Los Angeles Dodgers, whose starting pitcher will be Julio Urias.
-First pitch is at 10:10 PM ET.
+The Atlanta Braves, including Eddie Rosario and his .657 slugging percentage over his past 10 games, battle starting pitcher Bobby Miller and the Los Angeles Dodgers at Dodger Stadium, Saturday at 9:10 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Dodgers.
+In his last game, he went 1-for-3 with an RBI against the Dodgers.

 Eddie Rosario Game Info & Props vs. the Dodgers